-The MAG Articling, Summer Law and Aboriginal Law Summer Student Programs will help prepare you for a successful legal career in your chosen area of practice.
+The MAG Articling, Summer Law and Indigenous Law Summer Student Programs will help prepare you for a successful legal career in your chosen area of practice.

 Summer Law Program